Eldonioid

-Eldonioids or velumbrellids are an extinct clade of disc-shaped cambroernids, the Eldonioidea (or Velumbrellida), which lived in the early to middle Paleozoic (Cambrian to Devonian).
+Eldonioids or velumbrellids are an extinct clade of disc-shaped cambroernids which lived in the early to middle Paleozoic (Cambrian to Devonian).
+Depending on the researcher, the clade is either considered to either be the class Eldonioidea (containing only the order Velumbrellida) or be the order Eldonida.
+The lifestyle of eldonioids is still an unresolved question; some authors reconstruct eldonioids as free-floating planktonic predators similar to jellyfish, while others argue that they were passive detritivores, embedded within the seabed for much of their life.

+Names

 The terms "eldonioid" and "eldoniid" have been used somewhat informally and interchangeably, but technically refer to members of the class Eldonioidea and the family Eldoniidae, respectively.
-The lifestyle of eldonioids is still an unresolved question; some authors reconstruct eldonioids as free-floating planktonic predators similar to jellyfish, while others argue that they were passive detritivores, embedded within the seabed for much of their life.
+When using the order Eldonida, the adjectival form is "eldonid".

 Anatomy

 Cross-sectional diagrams of Stellostomites eumorphus (= Eldonia eumorpha).